 Tips for Dealing with Tiredness and Exhaustion

-Tiredness is a regular state of being as soon as you become a parent, especially for mums.
-No one tells you about how the overwhelming tiredness as a parent would soak into your bones.
-You become highly irritable, your body and mind become slower and you desperately seek solitude, away from the noise of loud children.
+Tiredness is a regular state of being as soon as you become a parent.
+The overwhelming tiredness can feel like it has soaked right into your bones.
+This can sometimes lead to becoming highly irritable, the body and mind becoming slower and desperate seeking of solitude, away from the noise of loud people and children.

-When you’re tired, it’s hard to make it through the day without damaging your mood, relationships and job.
+As parents, we find ways to deal with tiredness, because when you have kids around you are ‘on duty’.
+But when we’re tired, it’s hard to make it through the day without damaging our mood, relationships and job.

-Sure, your tiredness might just pass on its own, but maybe getting active about it will help you to feel less like a zombie and more like that person in full control of her life.
+Sure, the tiredness might just pass on its own, but maybe getting active about it will help to feel less like a zombie and more like a person in full control of their life.

-Here are my 4 key tips for coping with those days where the walls of your tired bubble seem to get thicker and thicker:
+Here are our 4 key tips for coping with those days where the walls of the tired bubble seem to get thicker and thicker:

 Moving more can actually help!

-Remember, being active is not only good for you, it’s good for your kids too: you are role-modeling a healthy approach to life, increasing your mood so that it flows onto your family and having them join you outside is providing them with opportunities for fresh air too!
+Remember, being active is not only good for us, it’s good for our kids too: we are role-modeling a healthy approach to life, increasing our mood so that it flows onto our family and having them join us outside is providing them with opportunities for fresh air too!

 Check out your vitamin and mineral levels

-There are a hundred and one reasons why we can feel tired, but making sure that your engines are topped up can be helpful.
-Whether you are simply dehydrated or are deficient in iron, zinc or some other random thing that your body really needs, you’re going to be running on empty.
+There are a hundred and one reasons why we can feel tired, but making sure that our engines are topped up can be helpful.
+Whether we are simply dehydrated or are deficient in iron, zinc or some other random thing that our body really needs, we’re going to be running on empty.

-Drink plenty of water throughout the day and try to see a reputable doctor or naturopath to help you to regain happy body chemistry.
+Drink plenty of water throughout the day and try to see a reputable doctor or naturopath to help regain happy body chemistry.

 Invest in Self-Care

 At no other time is it more important to invest in you than when you are depleted of energy and utterly burnt out.
-Making time to do something low-key that replenishes your ‘cup’ will get you through the motions of the day by improving your mood, giving you a small burst of energy and allowing you to cope with any parenthood challenges that may come.
+Making time to do something low-key that replenishes our ‘cup’ will get us through the motions of the day by improving our mood, giving us a small burst of energy and allowing us to cope with any parenthood challenges that may come.

-Revisit some of our others articles if you need tips and strategies to make this happen when you need it the most.
+Revisit some of our others articles if for tips and strategies to make this happen when its needed most.

 Seize Opportunities for Catch-Up

-Taking a day at the weekend for yourself, instead of for your family/partner/kids/friends, will give you the time to nap, return chaos to order in your life and regain the energy needed to be more productive back at work and happier at home.
+Taking a day at the weekend for ourselves, instead of for our family/partner/kids/friends, will provide time to nap, return chaos to order in our lives and regain the energy needed to be more productive back at work and happier at home.

 Also, don’t feel guilty or ashamed for asking for help or taking it from those who have already offered.
 If someone you know and trust offers to run an errand for you or look after the kids for just a few hours after work or on the weekend, this may be exactly what you need to boost your energy levels and return to a sense of ‘normal’.

-Your energy, your focus, and your attention are your greatest resources.
-They’re what you use to make a difference in the world, at work and at home.
+Energy, focus, and attention are our greatest resources.
+They’re what we use to make a difference in the world, at work and at home.
 Protect them as best you can by taking the time you need to recharge.